 Make sure you dress warm enough for the coldest temperatures but like any hiking, dress in multiple layers.
 Even if it’s really cold outside, you’ll likely get quite hot while snowshoeing.
 If you can avoid it, don’t just wear a shirt with a thick winter coat over top.
 Ideally you’ll have a sweat-wicking layer against your skin (never ever ever cotton against your skin!!!), then a mid-layer, then a top layer, then an outer layer or two as I guarantee you will want to shed some layers at some point.

 When I snowshoe this is what I wear: tank top against skin, then a thin merino technical top with armpit and back venting, then a thin sweater or thicker merino top, then depending on the temperature either a vest with a waterproof shell in my pack if it’s warm and dry out, a down jacket if it’s cold and my shell over top if it’s wet out.
 I always bring but rarely wear a thin pair of gloves and a toque.
-On the bottom if it’s dry but cold I wear a pair of merino baselayer pants with some tights overtop, or waterproof pants over tights if it’s wet out.
+On the bottom if it’s dry but cold I wear a pair of merino baselayer pants (my fave are the Piper Pocket from WoolX) with some waterproof pants over tights if it’s wet out.
 I always wear warm, merino wool socks.
 Your toes can get quite cold so I think it’s important to not just wear warm socks, but choose socks that wick sweat like merino hiking socks.

 Where to Snowshoe